-Hunt for genes behind Massimo's brain disorderNovember 23rd, 2012 in Genetics /
+Hunt for genes behind Massimo's brain disorderNovember 23, 2012 in Medicine & Health / Genetics

 A University of Queensland researcher has been awarded an $85,000 grant to identify the genes that underlie rare paediatric brain disorders.

 Dr Ryan Taft from the Institute for Molecular Bioscience won a UQ Foundation Research Excellence Award after he analysed the genome of three-year-old Massimo Damiani, a Melbourne toddler afflicted with leukodystrophy.

 "Unfortunately 50 per cent of leukodystrophies go completely undiagnosed, but using some cutting edge technologies we hope to change that."

 Dr Taft and his team used a method called whole genome sequencing to examine the genetic differences between Massimo and his parents, and identified a candidate gene that he thinks is likely to be responsible for Massimo's illness.